 In the state of Colorado, a divorce may be uncontested or contested.
 An uncontested divorce takes place when a couple agrees on all of the terms of the divorce.
 Once this occurs, the spouses file a Separation Agreement with the Court that clearly highlights each of the issues that have been settled.
 The agreement does not become binding until a judge approves it.
 A contested divorce happens when the parties cannot agree on a number of issues.
 In these cases, the court will examine the situation and make a final decision on the contested issues.
 A judge typically has broad discretion to consider a variety of factors when making any decision, whether financial or child custody related.

 Couples who do not wish to divorce may opt for a legal separation, which is sometimes chosen for religious or pragmatic reasons, such as health insurance.
 The process of legal separation is similar to dissolution and begins with filing a petition notifying the court and the other spouse.
 Just as with divorce, you or your spouse must have resided in Colorado for at least 91 days prior to filing for a legal separation.
-The same asset, support and custody issues present in a divorce are also dealt with via the legal separation process.
-Our Broomfield family law attorneys can advocate for Broomfield residents regarding all of these issues.
+The same asset, support, and custody issues present in a divorce are also dealt with via the legal separation process.
+Our Broomfield family attorneys can advocate for Broomfield residents regarding all of these issues.

 At Plog & Stein, P.C., our experienced Broomfield family lawyers have helped many spouses and parents reach satisfactory resolutions to their concerns, and we can help you as well.
 We have the dedication and energy needed to navigate the legal process.
 With each case, we use our legal knowledge and insights to protect your future as you move on to the next chapter in your life.
-To get started, feel free to call us at 303-781-0322 or contact us by filling our online contact form to schedule an appointment with a divorce lawyer.
+To get started, feel free to call us at (303) 781-0322 or contact us by filling out our online contact form to schedule an appointment with a lawyer.

+The Plog & Stein, P.C.
+North Metro office is conveniently located on 120th Avenue, in the Interlocken area, with easy access to both Highway 287 /121 and U.S. Highway 36.
 Having experienced significant economic growth in the 1990s, Broomfield has become an attractive place to live for couples and families with young children.
 The area hosts a number of entertainment sites, such as the Flatiron Crossing Mall, the Broomfield Bay Aquatic Park, the Broomfield Auditorium, and the 1st Bank Center.